lykius/hesiod/docs/source/quickstart.rst

-As you may see, in the **template** file you can use special **placeholders** to define, for instance, that a specific config (e.g. dataset) will be selected among the bases contained in the base directory "dataset".
+As you may see, in the **template** file you can use special **placeholders** to define, for instance, that a specific config (e.g. dataset) will be selected among the bases contained in the base directory ``dataset``.
 By doing that, you can define the generic structure of the configs needed in your program, postponing the selection of specific values to the moment in which the program will be executed.